Israeli land and property laws: State of Israel

 After Israel's declaration of independence on 14 May 1948, state lands of the Mandate reverted to the State of Israel.
 In addition, property left by Arab refugees passed into the control of the new Israeli government.
-The newly formed Israeli ministries, committees and departments took over functions performed earlier by ‘National Institutions’.
+The newly formed Israeli ministries, committees and departments took over functions performed earlier by 'National Institutions'.
 One of the first steps adopted by the new state was the reactivation of the Defence [Emergency] Regulations adopted earlier by the British in 1939 (and later repealed).
 Since British regulations had applied to the whole country, the Government of Israel passed the Law and Administration Ordinance [Amendment] Law [1948] to reverse the British repeal and reinstate these Emergency Regulations.
 Some of this land was sold by the government to the JNF, which had developed expertise in reclaiming and developing waste and barren lands and making them productive.

 In 1960, under Basic Law: Israel Lands, JNF-owned land and government-owned land were together defined as "Israel lands," and the principle was laid down that such land would be leased rather than sold.
 The JNF retained ownership of its land, but administrative responsibility for the JNF land and government-owned land, passed to a newly created agency called the Israel Land Administration or ILA.
 The lease principle is hardly new to the area however as it was practiced for centuries under the Ottoman tapu system.
-To this day, the Land Registration Office is commonly known in Israel as the tabu, the Arabic pronunciation of the Turkish tapu.
+To this day, the office that handles land registration in Israel is commonly known as the tabu (the Arabic pronunciation of the Turkish tapu).